SteamHunters/Steam_Hunter-The_pursuit_of_Per/README.md

 What you need to install/ have to be able to play:
 1. Xbox 360 controller
-2. Intalled the Font: steamwreck (it is inside the content map)
+2. Intalled the Font: steamwreck